GISBlox/gisblox-services-sdk/README.md

 ```

 ## Usage

-Check out the [Tests](/GISBlox.Services.SDK/GISBlox.Services.SDK.Tests) project for more detailed use cases.

 In the following examples, the ```baseUrl``` variable should be set to `https://services.gisblox.com`, and the ```serviceKey``` variable should be set to your GISBlox Location Services service key.